 You can influence future research by attending our Research Arena held online every two months.

 Below is a list of current academic studies that are looking for people to take part.
-Just click on the link for details.
+Click on each link for details.

 (Note: these are external academic studies by universities and research groups that have asked us to promote them.
-They are not affiliated with BSA unless specifically stated.
+They are not affiliated with STAMMA unless stated.
 Each request has been assessed by our Research Panel.)

 Current research projects

-- Testing virtual reality scenarios for treating social anxiety, from a team at Imperial College London.
+- Testing a virtual reality exposure therapy app, from a team at The Design Psychology lab, Imperial College London (posted October 2021).